2 Nautical Days in Nice

 Lunch - Chez Pipo

-Originally an art ironworks turned socca business in the early 1930’s, inside you’ll discover a simple, rustic feel with local charm and authenticity.
+Originally an art ironworks turned socca business in the early 1930’s, inside you’ll discover a simple, rustic feel with charming local authenticity.
 The oven—located in the middle of the restaurant so you can bear witness to the cooking of your long-awaited pancake—is among the oldest in the city and was built on the site of the old forge.
-The stones from the Biot quarry give it exceptional heating quality, and after watching the socca spectacle you’ll be able to dig into a warm plate of your own flatbread—fresh out of the oven!
+The stones from the Biot quarry give it an exceptional heating quality, and after watching the socca spectacle you’ll be able to dig into a warm plate of your own flatbread—fresh out of the oven!

 Palais Lascaris